Paternity & Maternity

 Just Found Out You're Expecting...What Next?

-You won't need to book a GP appointment unless you have some specific concerns.
-Conditions that may need GP input include women who:-
+Most people won't need to book a GP appointment unless you have some specific concerns.
+This may include:

-Otherwise, you just need to decide where you would like your antenatal care and which hospital you wish to deliver in.
+If none of these apply to you, you just need to decide where you would like your antenatal care, and which hospital you wish to deliver in.

-All of our local hospitals work on a self-referral process:
+All of our local hospitals use a Self-Referral process:

 Keeping Well During Pregnancy

-A healthy diet is an important part of a healthy lifestyle at any time but is especially vital if you're pregnant or planning a pregnancy.
+• A healthy diet is important at any time, but is especially vital if you're pregnant, or planning a pregnancy.
 Eating healthily during pregnancy will help your baby to develop and grow.

-For more recommendations on vitamins, supplements and nurturing in pregnancy visit the NHS Website.
+For More recommendations of vitamins, supplements and nutruting in pregnancy, visit the NHS Website

 When is my baby due?

 Your baby's due date will be determined at your dating scan.
-However, to get a 'rough' idea as to how far along in your pregnancy you are, you can use the pregnancy due date calculator.
+However to get a "rough" idea of how far along in your pregnancy you are, you can use the pregnancy due date calculator

 Antenatal Classes